Manila Nomads Sports Club: United Football League

-In the 2013 season, the club finished 8th in the table.

-However, before the start of the 2014 season, Manila Nomads chose to self-relegate to the second division due to a new 5-foreign player cap rule, being a team that consists mainly of expats.
-They decided not to participate of the league tournament of the 2015 season to build a roster that would comply with the newly imposed regulation.
-They participated in the 2015 UFL Cup finishing at the bottom 16 but advanced to the play-offs following Global's disqualification.
+Nomads SC took part in the inaugural 2013 UFL Pre-season Cup, reaching the semifinals before losing to the eventual champions Loyola and, overall, obtaining promising results.
+However, before the start of the 2014 season, Manila Nomads chose to self-relegate to the second division, due to the 5-foreign player cap rule, being a team that consists mainly of expats.
+That season the club finished 7th and once again did not take part in any of the cups.
+The following year, they decided not to participate of the league tournament of the 2015 season to build a roster that would comply with the newly imposed regulation but participated in the 2015 UFL Cup.
+Nomads advanced to the last 16 following Global's disqualification and then lost against Kaya.

-They returned to the 2016 season and participated at the 2016 UFL Cup.
-For the 2016 edition it was mandated that there would be no guest teams at the UFL Cup, and all participants are to enter the league competition.
+The UFL decided that for the next season there would be only one league.
+Nomads returned to the 2016 season and participated at the 2016 UFL Cup in which it was mandated that there would be no guest teams at the tournament and all participants had to enter the league competition.
+The club along with Agila and Pasargad withdrew in the second round of the league.

 Home venue

-Manila Nomads men's played its home games at Nomads Field in Parañaque, which has a capacity of 3,000 spectators.
+Manila Nomads men's played its home games at the Nomads Field in Parañaque, which has a capacity of 3,000 spectators.